VicCAlq/commit-report/specs.md

 - `lua init.lua $(cat ./test)`
 - `xargs lua init.lua < ./test`

+## Issues

+- Package `lsqlite3complete` has to be installed system-wide, so the better thing to do is use a docker container
+- It also has to be installed via `luarocks`

 ## Monetization

 - For the web service, free-tier stores only the history for the current week (to save space)